Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

-where $w$ is a conformal map from $D_r$ onto $\mathcal C_r.$ Moreover, we define the {\it{$n$-point correlation function}} of $\Phi$ as follows:
+where $w$ is a conformal map from $D_r$ onto $\mathcal C_r$.
+In general, the $n$-point correlation function of $\Phi$ is given by

-where the sum is taken over all partitions of the set $\{ 1,\cdots ,n \}$ into disjoint pairs $\{ i_k ,j_k\}.$ If $n$ is odd, the $n$-point correlation function of GFF always vanishes.
-The \emph{current field} $J=\pa \Phi,$ its conjugate $\bar J=\bp \Phi,$ and higher order derivatives of $\Phi$ are distributional fields (random generalized functions) and their correlation functions can be computed by differentiating those of GFF.
-For example, for $\zeta\neq z $, in the identity chart of $\CC_r,$
+where the sum is taken over all partitions of the set $\{ 1,\cdots ,n \}$ into disjoint pairs $\{ i_k ,j_k\}$.
+The \emph{current field} $J=\pa \Phi$, its conjugate $\bar J=\bp \Phi$, and higher order derivatives of $\Phi$ are distributional fields (random generalized functions) and their correlators are computed by differentiating those of GFF.
+For example, for $\zeta\neq z $, in the identity chart of $\CC_r$, we have